dylanmeares/SecretSanta/README.md

 # Part one

-### I designed a program that takes a file.
+### I designed a program that takes a file that contains a list of family members.
 Each family member should be on a new line as shown below:

 #### Jack<br/> Jill<br/> Julie<br/> Joe<br/>